econ-ark/HARK/HARK/datasets/cpi/us/README.md

 ## Data

-The dataset is stored in file `./r-cpi-u-rs-allitems.xlsx`, which comes directly from the [U.S. Bureau of Labor Statistics](https://www.bls.gov/cpi/research-series/r-cpi-u-rs-home.htm).
+The dataset is stored in file `./r-cpi-u-rs-allitems.csv`, which comes from the [U.S. Bureau of Labor Statistics](https://www.bls.gov/cpi/research-series/r-cpi-u-rs-home.htm).
 As of January 21, 2021 the direct link to the file was [https://www.bls.gov/cpi/research-series/r-cpi-u-rs-allitems.xlsx](https://www.bls.gov/cpi/research-series/r-cpi-u-rs-allitems.xlsx).
+The BLS originally distributes the series as a `.xlsx` file.
+The file found here is a copy of the original, converted to `.csv`.

 The file contains the monthly research series (retroactive, using current methods) of the consumer price index (all items) starting in 1977.

 ### Format

-The Excel file is formatted so that each row represents a year, with CPI measurements for each month stored in columns in ascending order.
+The file is formatted so that each row represents a year, with CPI measurements for each month stored in columns in ascending order.
 There is an additional column labeled `AVG` which corresponds to the average of CPI measurements across months.

 ## Tools